sahilyadav-here/Cowin-Alert-App/README.md

 - sound_duration : alert sound duration, default is 10

 ## Inspiration
-I made this script for terminal use, since i mostly sit in front of my computer all day, and there is a terminal always active.
+I made this script for terminal use, since I sit in front of my computer all day, and have a terminal open throughout.

 ## Contribution
-Feel free to make contributions, report issues and bugs.
-Together we can improve it
+Feel free to make contributions, report issues, bugs or suggest features/changes.
+Together we can improve it.

 # TODO
 - Add OTP generation and verification